A Framework for Inherently Interpretable Optimization Models: Model Discussion

+Using this notation, we propose the following mixed-integer formulation, that takes the cost scenarios $\{\pmb{c}_1,\ldots,\pmb{c}_N\}$ as input and yields an \DR of the demanded structure (decision tree of depth $Q$, univariate splits, same splits on level $q$ in each subtree) by \textit{simultaneously} selecting solutions ($\pmb{x}^k$) for the leaves and splits ($d_{i}^q$, $b^q$) at each level.

 While Constraints \eqref{Eq::MainModel::OneSolutionPerScenario} demand that each scenario is mapped to exactly one solution, Constraints \eqref{Eq::MainModel::Explainable1} ensure comprehensibility by restricting each split in the decision tree to query only a single parameter.
 Constraints \eqref{Eq::MainModel::Threshold1} and \eqref{Eq::MainModel::Threshold2} describe each split of the decision tree and mirror the traversal of a scenario through the different levels: Assume $b^q$ and $\pmb{\pvar}^q$ are already fixed.
 Then for each scenario $j \in [N]$ and split $q\in[Q]$ either $\sum_{i \in [n]}c_{ji}\pvar_i^q \leq b^q$ or $\sum_{i \in [n]}c_{ji} \pvar_i^q > b^q$ holds.
 Depending on the outcome the decision tree is traversed to the right or to the left, and hence either one of the leaves to the right or to the left of the current node has to be reached which is indicated via $\sum_{k\in S_q} a^k_j$ for sufficiently large $M$ and sufficiently small $\epsilon$.

-We can add bounds to the threshold values $b^q$ using $\min_{i,j} c_{ji} \leq b^q \leq \max_{i,j} c_{ji}$ for each $q$ to improve numerical stability.
+In particular, with $\epsilon \leq \frac{1}{2} \min_{j,k \in [N],j\neq k, i \in[n]} |c_{ji}-c_{ki}|$ we can ensure the existence of reasonable splits, as splits only have to distinguish between the costs of a single item.
+Furthermore, as we restrict the thresholds values $b^q$ to the relevant region $[\min_{j\in[N],i\in[n]} c_{ji}-\epsilon,\max_{j\in[N],i\in[n]} c_{ji}]$, using $M \geq 2\max_{j\in[N],i\in[n]} \vert c_{ji}\vert+\epsilon$ suffices in order to ensure the operating principle of Constraints~\eqref{Eq::MainModel::Threshold1} and \eqref{Eq::MainModel::Threshold2}.

+Note that this model chooses an arbitrary optimal solution $\pmb{x}^k$ for each leaf, if more than one optimal solution exists.
+For the sake of communicating resulting decision trees, it may be beneficial to check for each $\pmb{x}^k$ selected this way if it is also optimal in other leaves of the tree in a post-processing step, or to generate a pool of candidate solutions instead of only a single optimal solution (see, e.g., \cite{tsai2008finding}).

 The optimization criterion \eqref{Eq::MainModel::Obj} as well as the optimization domain \eqref{Eq::MainModel::Domain} remain general and the type (linear, quadratic, etc.) and thus the tractability of this model vary from case to case.